-Adding smooth groups to UT3 models with Blender
+Adding smooth groups to UT3 models using Blender

 NOTE : This tutorial has become slightly obsolete as a result of the release of an Unreal Engine ASE export script that keeps and correctly exports 'smoothing' as outlined below.
 So whilst the principle for creating the actual smooth group on a model itself remain the same, they are not subject to the same caveats present when using the standard ASE exporter available for Blender.

-For more information on creating smoothing on model used in Unreal editing, read the updated tutorial here.
+For more information on smoothing models for Unreal editing, read the updated tutorial here.

 (Tutorial updated Dec 09) Forced smoothing (forced smooth groups).
 If you're familiar with creating 3D content for games using Blender 3D then you may already know that generally the only way to guaranty smooth grouping on a mesh is to do something called face or vertex 'splitting', whereby manually selected faces on a 3D model are 'split' away from their parent to form isolated polygon islands that have their own distinct edge and edge vertices (see images below).